inkdropapp/docs-old/pages/privacy.md

 Inkdrop uses [Bugsnag](https://www.bugsnag.com/) to collect crash reports and error logs from our mobile apps.
 Those crash reports include your technical information for simpler identification and incident management.
 Those data are not associated with your Inkdrop account.
 For more information on what type of information Bugsnag collects, please visit [the Privacy Policy page of Rollbar](https://docs.bugsnag.com/legal/privacy-policy/).

+## Does Inkdrop make automated decisions based on data about me?

+No. Inkdrop does not use your data for personalization or retargeting purposes.

 ## Who can I contact about Inkdrop and my privacy?